maubanel/UE5-Lighting/prep/README.md

 ##### `Step 6.`\|`ITL`| :small_orange_diamond: :small_blue_diamond:

 We don't want the auto iris exposure built in the game affect our lighting settings.
 It is hard to light when it opens up to iris to light the scene.
+Move the camera to and from the front porch to the hallway and you can see that it compensates (like our eyes do or auto exposure on your camera).

 So lets go add a **Volumes | Post Process Volume** to the level.
 Go to **Post Process Volume Settings | Infinite Extent** and tick the box to `true`.
 We want to have this volume affect every object in the world even if it falls outside this box.

+![turn eye adaption off](images/EyeAdaptionTurnOff.jpg)

 Call it `GlobalPostProcessingVolume` and move it to the **Lighting** folder.

-![turn eye adaption off](images/EyeAdaptionTurnOff.jpg)

 In **GlobalPostProcessingVolume** go to **Lens | Exposure** and change **Min Brightness** and **Max Brightness** to both be `1.0`.
 The tool tip says that if **Min = Max** that **Eye Adaption** is disabled which is what we want!